SchlossLab/severe-CDI/paper/paper-gfm.md

 for the test sets.
 Mean specificity is reported at each sensitivity value, with ribbons as the 95% CI. **C)** Balanced precision-recall curves for the test sets.
-Mean balanced precision is reported at each recall value, with ribbons as the 95% CI.
+Mean balanced precision is reported at each recall (sensitivity) value, with ribbons as the 95% CI.
 Original unbalanced precision-recall curves are shown in Figure S1.

 </div>